 It didn’t really matter.

 That evening, He stood waiting in an alley where garbage cans lined the backs of buildings like so many stunted doormen.
 The next morning, His newly designated host would see the garbage cans and their surprising contents from his window.
-An alarm to begin an alarming day.

 A wakeup call of a unique kind.